stefano-mecocci/dotfiles/README.md

 # dotfiles
-A collection of my home folder configuration files for WMs
+A collection of my home folder configuration files

+## Distro
+Ubuntu 20.04

+## Packages, apps and other
+tree
+i3
+feh
+redshift
+tlp
+polybar [from source]
+rofi
+neofetch